ASKurz/blogdown/content/blog/2022-12-01-set-your-sigma-prior-when-you-know-very-little-about-your-sum-score-data/index.Rmarkdown.md

 Some readers might wonder whether it’s such a great idea to model sum-score data with the conventional Gaussian likelihood.
 The Gauss expects truly continuous data, and it doesn’t have a natural way to handle data with well-defined minimum and maximum values.
 The Gaussian likelihood might not be the best when dealing with markedly-skewed data, either.

 One alternative would be using skew-normal or skew-Student likelihood.
 For details, see the ([2017](#ref-martin2017outgrowing)) preprint by Martin and Williams.
 This approach, however, will not fully solve the problem with the lower and upper boundaries.
 A more sophisticated approach would be to model the item-level data with a multilevel-ordinal IRT-type model, such as discussed by Bürkner ([2020](#ref-burknerBayesianItemResponse2020)).
-This approach is excellent for respecting the ordinal nature of the questionnaire items and for expressing the data-generating process, but it comes at the cost of a complex, highly-parameterized model which may be difficult to fit.
+This approach is excellent for respecting the ordinal nature of the questionnaire items and for expressing the data-generating process, but it comes at the cost of a complex, highly-parameterized model which may be difficult to fit and explain in a manuscript.

 If you’ve been following along, another option is to model the sum scores as beta-binomial.
 This approach would account for skew, upper and lower boundaries, and for the integer values.
 The beta-binomial would not faithfully reproduce the item-level data-generating process, but you might think of it as a pragmatic and simpler alternative to the rigorous item-level multilevel-ordinal IRT approach.
 This approach is possible with `brm()` by setting `family = beta_binomial`.
 Though it’s beyond the scope of this blog post, I’ve been chipping away at a blog series which will explore the beta-binomial distribution for sum-score data.
 As a preview, here’s how to fit such a model to these data.